lead infant teacher

 Child Guidance Skills – awareness of and sensitivity to particular problems of disadvantaged children and the specific needs of families and children who are homeless and in crisis.

-Adaptability – Is able to adapt to changes in the work environment.
-Manages competing demands.
-Changes approach or method to best fit the situation.
-Able to deal with frequent change, delays, or unexpected events.
+Adaptability – Is able to adapt to changes in the work environment, manages competing demands, changes approach or method to best fit the situation, and is able to deal with frequent change, delays, or unexpected events.

-Dependability – Follows instructions, responds to management direction; Takes responsibility for own actions; Keeps commitments; Commits to long hours of work when necessary to reach goals; Completes tasks on time or notifies appropriate person with an alternate plan.
+Dependability – Follows instructions, responds to management direction, takes responsibility for own actions, keep commitments, commits to long hours of work when necessary to reach goals, completes tasks on time or notifies appropriate person with an alternate plan.

 Stress Management – Possesses the capacity to maintain personal control and a balanced approach to stressful conditions.

 Basic computer skills and experience with Microsoft applications.

 - Three or more years of experience working as a lead or assistant teacher in a child care setting.

 - Two or more years of experience serving a multi-cultural, socially diverse population desired.